Vietnam.vn - Nền tảng quảng bá Việt Nam

 In the past, this area had three hamlets: Loi Hoa Dong, Bau May located between National Highway 1 (now National Highway 22A) and Tinh Phong.
 In 1908, the village merged these three hamlets and called them An Duc or An Duoc hamlet.
 After many administrative divisions, this land is now the four neighborhoods of An Duoc, Bau May, Suoi Sau and Tinh Phong of An Tinh ward.
 To this day, descendants of the Pham family still live in these areas.

-Leaving Trang land, Pham Van Tan's daughter, Pham Thi Tuoi, married and returned to Go Dau to continue reclaiming land.
+Leaving Trang land, Pham Van Tan's daughter, Pham Thi Tuoi, married and returned to Go Dau to continue reclaiming the land.
 Her house was next to the stream (now in Suoi Cao A, Phuoc Dong commune), where she taught martial arts to the local residents.

-According to local people, she also opened a tea shop as a resting place for people going into the forest.
+According to the local people, she also opened a tea shop as a resting place for people going into the forest.
 To this day, her name has become a place name of the hamlet, the market, the bridge and in folk poetry.

 At Suoi Cao A hamlet, Phuoc Dong commune, Go Dau district, people still call each other Ba Tuoi hamlet.
 Before 2007, Phuoc Dong market was still called Ba Tuoi market.
 Standing from the market, you can still see Ba Tuoi bridge across the stream named after her, connecting the two banks of Suoi Cao A hamlet and Phuoc Duc A hamlet, convenient for traffic.
-Currently, next to the stream named after her, there is a temple worshiping the village's Lady of the Land, which is worshiped by locals all year round.
+Currently, next to the stream named after her, there is a temple worshiping the village's Lady, which is worshiped by locals all year round.

 Coming to Go Dau, I still remember people still passing on the poem: